 On your walk around the Goodwood Estate, don’t be suprised if a random sculpture suddenly looms into your path.
 This is the Cass Sculpture Foundation, a 26 acre site with more than 50 large-scale contemporary sculptures scattered amongst the woodlands, gardens and fields.
 Unfortunately, you have to pay to get in and it’s closed over winter.

 At 3 miles, this looping route around the farms on Goodwood Estate is the ideal length for me, just about.
 I will admit I felt quite demotivated at the bottom of New Barn Hill when I realised we were only halfway.
 But my new walking boots carried me through and I was rewarded with that beautiful sunset.

-Matt and I celebrated New Year 2018 with my my friends from Falmouth, at one of their parents’ houses near Taunton in Devon.
+Matt and I celebrated New Year 2018 with my my friends from Falmouth, at one of their parents’ houses near Taunton in Somerset.
 Looming nearby were the Blackdown Hills, and the others were keen to go on a trek to the Culmstock Beacon on the other side.
 So I strapped on my new walking boots for the second time that week, and we set off with the dogs running ahead.

 Just as we get to the top of the first hill, the heavens opened.
 Luckily I was wrapped up in my ski jacket, and my new boots kept my feet dry.
 So apart from my legs, I was pretty water tight.

 Culmstock Beacon is one of a chain of Elizabethan beacons, built in 1588 to warn of invasion by the Spanish Armada.
 The stone structure holds a fire basket, lit if the Armada is sighted.
 This particular one is the only stone beacon still here across Southern England.

 Unfortunately, our good intentions were well and truly rained on.
 So we decided to turn back before we reached the beacon.
 Even so, the walk was a solid 3.77 miles, which is definitely pushing the limits of my walking tolerance.